 Welcome to Lehigh!

 Orientation aims to help your transition to college life.
 This is your chance to meet your new classmates and the student Orientation Leaders, learn about Lehigh’s academic and social expectations, and have fun!
-As a commuter student, you will participate in the full four-day Orientation program which will take place from Friday, August 21 – Sunday, August 23, 2020.
+As a commuter student, you will participate in the full four-day Orientation program which will take place from Thursday, August 19 – Sunday, August 22, 2021*.
+Dates subject to change due to COVID-19.
+Updates will be provided as we have more information.

 Helpful Tips and Resources